Posted by: Northwest Eye in General on January 6, 2026

 Define Eye Herpes and Its Causes

-Eye infections, often referred to as [ocular herpes](https://cedars-sinai.org/health-library/diseases-and-conditions/h/herpes-eye-disease.html) or simplex keratitis, lead to concerns such as, can you get herpes in your eye?
-They are caused by the (HSV), which is commonly known for causing cold sores but can also have a significant impact on your eye health.
+Eye infections, often referred to as ocular herpes or herpes simplex keratitis, lead to concerns such as, can you get herpes in your eye?
+They are caused by the herpes simplex virus (HSV), which is commonly known for causing cold sores but can also have a significant impact on your eye health.
 There are two main types of HSV: Type 1, typically responsible for oral infections, and Type 2, usually linked to genital infections.

 A common question is, can you get herpes in your eye when the virus is transferred through direct contact with an infected area, like touching a cold sore and then your eye?
 We understand that this can be alarming.
 Factors such as stress, UV light exposure, and eye trauma can trigger the virus to reactivate in those who have had previous infections.
 Recognizing these causes is vital for understanding potential risks and taking preventive measures.